jpulgarin/django-tokenapi/README.md

                 'test1': 49,
                 'test2': 'awesome',
             }
-            return JSONResponse(data)
+            return JsonResponse(data)
         else:
-            return JSONError("Only POST is allowed")
+            return JsonError("Only POST is allowed")

 ### Using a Token

 The client can access any API compatible view by sending a request to it, and including `user` and `token` as request parameters (either GET or POST).
 Accessing the example view above using curl might look like: